synzen/MonitoRSS/README.md

 2. `sqlType`: See [Database Selection](#database-selection)

+3. `menuColor` The color of the Discord embed menu commands.
+Must be in [*integer* format](https://www.shodor.org/stella2java/rgbint.html).

-3. `timezone`: (Optional) This is for the {date} tag customization.
-By default the date will be in UTC.
+4. `timezone`: (Optional) This is for the {date} tag customization.
+By default the date will be in UTC if left blank.
 To add your own timezone, use a timezone from [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) under the TZ column.

-4. `refreshTimeMinutes`: The bot will check for new feeds regularly at every interval specified in minutes here.
+5. `refreshTimeMinutes`: The bot will check for new feeds regularly at every interval specified in minutes here.

-5. `databaseName`: Name of database that will be created.
+6. `databaseName`: Name of database that will be created.

-6. `sendOldMessages`: Send unseen messages that were not caught during bot downtime after it has restarted - this may result in message spam.
+7. `sendOldMessages`: Send unseen messages that were not caught during bot downtime after it has restarted - this may result in message spam.

-7. `defaultMaxAge`: The max aged feed in days that the bot will grab on startup if it unexpectedly stops.
+8. `defaultMaxAge`: The max aged feed in days that the bot will grab on startup if it unexpectedly stops.

-8. `defaultMessage`: If no custom message is defined for a specific feed, this will be the message the feed will fallback to.
+9. `defaultMessage`: If no custom message is defined for a specific feed, this will be the message the feed will fallback to.

-9. `maxFeeds`: The maximum amount of feeds each server is allowed to have.
+10. `maxFeeds`: The maximum amount of feeds each server is allowed to have.

 ###Database Selection
 It can be set to `sqlite3` or `mysql`. sqlite3 should be easier to work with since it doesn't require any credentials, and the database is created in the same directory as server.js.
 If you are working with a large number of servers, `mysql` may be the more ideal choice as you may encounter a "database is busy/closed" error while using sqlite3 because it is constantly writing to the database while the bot is on its schedule and sqlite3 cannot have simultaneous connections.